 yoda is hosted by Hepforge, IPPP Durham

-HEP researchers may reasonably ask why we would develop another data analysis package when the ROOT (http://cern.ch/root/) package is so well established in our field and there are also some less well-known alternatives like AIDA.
-Well, here are a few comments along those lines, along the way illustrating the design principles of YODA:
+HEP researchers may reasonably ask why we would develop another data analysis package when the ROOT (http://cern.ch/root/) package is so well established?
+Here are our answers, along the way illustrating the design principles of YODA:

 • ROOT is a very large and monolithic package, containing many, many features other than basic data analysis types.
 For our applications it was not desirable to introduce such a huge dependency just to get some histogramming functionality.
 YODA design aim #1: be small and to-the-point, i.e. do one job really well.

-• ROOT and AIDA do not support sparse binning, i.e. gaps between histogram bins in either 1D or 2D histograms.
-This feature is required in general, and in particular had long been a problem for the Rivet and Professor systems which used an AIDA implementation for several years and required post-processing scripts to strip out the spurious bins.
-The only neat solution was to write our own histogram classes – along the way making it fast despite the very general implementation.
-YODA design aim #2: support general requirements of data objects.
+• ROOT does not support sparse binning, i.e. gaps between histogram bins in either 1D or 2D histograms.
+This feature is required in general, and in particular had long been a problem for the Rivet and Professor systems, which required post-processing scripts to strip out spurious bins not present in reference data from e.g. the HepData repository.
+The only neat solution was to write our own histogram classes, supporting bin-masking and other useful features like intrinsic support for fill-weighting.
+YODA design aim #2: support general requirements of statistical data objects.

 • ROOT is infamously difficult to use as a library: it likes to take over the command line parsing, manage object memory with hidden state (leading to crashes or memory leaks), etc. We didn't want to either have to deal with those problems ourselves, nor to pass them on to YODA.
-AIDA is also far from blameless from a programming usability point of view, having apparently been designed based on an overenthusiastic reading of a design patterns book without considering whether using factory objects for everything, or its insistence on a broken filesystem path metaphor, would have an impact on users.
-YODA design aim #3: make the nicest, sanest, programming interface for data analysis that we possibly can.
+Our previous, more lightweight, choice also had design issues that impacted on users.
+YODA design aim #3: make the nicest, sanest, programming interface for data analysis possible.

 • In ROOT in particular, histograms as statistical data objects and histograms as graphical data representations are conflated concepts.
 It's hence impossible to declare some data as constant (for safety) without then being unable to change its plotting style.
 We don't like that.
-We also want to avoid common mistakes such as confusing the height of a histogram bin (in representation terms) with its statistical content – YODA is designed to make the meaning of bin contents very clear and unambiguous.
+We also want to avoid common mistakes such as confusing the height of a histogram bin (a plotting concept) with its statistical content – YODA is designed to make the meaning of bin contents very clear and unambiguous.
 YODA design aim #4: separate data handling from presentation.
-The current implementation is dominated by the statistical data handling and numerical correctness – existing systems like the Rivet make-plots script are relied upon for publication-quality plotting.

 • Event generators of various kinds do not always produce simulated events with a physical distribution: the events themselves may be weighted for technical or efficiency reasons.
 They may also produce negative weights, or a whole collection of weights with different meanings for each event: these aspects of statistical analysis are not well-served by existing systems.
 YODA design aim #5: handle weights in the best possible way, including negative weights and weight vectors.